-Where necessary, children will have an IEP, One-Page Profile or MyPlan based on targets set by outside agencies specific to their needs.
+Where necessary, children will have an SEN Support Plan, ITP or MyPlan based on targets set by outside agencies specific to their needs.
 Targets or outcomes will be set which are designed to accelerate learning and close the gap.
 Progress against these targets will be reviewed regularly, and a future plan made.

-The progress of children with a Statement of SEN/EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child’s education, as well as termly within the usual Assess-Plan-Do-Review cycle.
+The progress of children with an EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child’s education, as well as termly within the usual Assess-Plan-Do-Review cycle.

-Regular book scrutiny, learning walks, pupil interviews, drop-ins and lesson observations will be carried out by the SENCo and other members of the Senior Management Team to ensure that the needs of all children are met and that the quality of teaching and learning is high, resulting in good long-term recall.
+Regular book scrutiny, learning walks, pupil interviews, drop-ins and lesson observations are carried out by the SENCo and/or other members of the Senior Leadership Team, to ensure that the needs of all children are met and that the quality of teaching and learning is high, resulting in good long-term recall.

 What support can we offer you as a parent of a child with SEND?